asakura42/todo.sh/README.md

 # todo.sh
-## simpler and faster that Gina's bloat.
+## simpler and faster than Gina's bloat.
 33 SLOC.

 Added to vanilla todo.txt idea: